Haydeni0/pi-humidity/ideas.md

 - Fix dhtplotter crash when two instances connect at the same time, e.g. opening two tabs with raspidht.webredirect.org
   - Something to do with ssl?
   - Look at ```docker compose logs -f```
+- Have the plotter repeatedly check for updates to config files so they can be updated without restarting container

 ### Use python asyncio to do asynchronous logging